 There’re a few industries in the world that worry more about the user comfort than the bicycle seat domain.

-Either way, we can all agree that most of our experiences with bikes has not been so great, and has even left us with a pain in the butt.
+Either way, we can all agree that some of our experiences with bikes has not been so great, and has even left us with a pain in the butt.
+This can happen with weird bike seats.

 Well, in my opinion, or at least what we think, the uncomfortable feeling on bike seat boils down to two factors: poor fit and human anatomy.